Online Session Locator

 Free ticketed event

 The fast-paced marketplace requires college graduates to learn how to integrate knowledge from multiple disciplines.
 The contemporary global challenges are so complex that no single branch of learning can adequately describe or solve them.
-However, many higher education courses still progress linearly working with one instructor and the same group of students seeking little information or collaboration outside of class, particularly from individuals from diverse fields.
-Students trained in this structure are technically competent but lack professional multidisciplinary collaboration skills.
-For h ... (continued)
+Students trained in the standard structure are often technically competent but lack professional multidisciplinary collaboration skills.

 Speakers